vanvalenlab/publication-figures/README.md

 To generate a full battery of benchmarking run data (i.e., varying image numbers and GPU numbers), please complete the following benchmarking runs:

-     - 3 runs with 1 GPU and 10,000 images
+* 3 runs with 1 GPU and 10,000 images
-     - 3 runs with 4 GPUs and 10,000 images
+* 3 runs with 4 GPUs and 10,000 images
-     - 3 runs with 8 GPUs and 10,000 images
+* 3 runs with 8 GPUs and 10,000 images
-     - 3 runs with 1 GPU and 100,000 images
+* 3 runs with 1 GPU and 100,000 images
-     - 3 runs with 4 GPUs and 100,000 images
+* 3 runs with 4 GPUs and 100,000 images
-     - 3 runs with 8 GPUs and 100,000 images
+* 3 runs with 8 GPUs and 100,000 images
-     - 3 run with 1 GPU and 1,000,000 images
+* 3 run with 1 GPU and 1,000,000 images
-     - 3 run with 4 GPUs and 1,000,000 images
+* 3 run with 4 GPUs and 1,000,000 images
-     - 3 run with 8 GPUs and 1,000,000 images
+* 3 run with 8 GPUs and 1,000,000 images

 To do this, follow the instructions in [Developer docs of the kiosk-console repo](https://deepcell-kiosk.readthedocs.io/en/master/DEVELOPER.html), in addition to the constraints outlined below in the `Benchmarking Data Settings` subsection.

 ### Benchmarking Data Settings

-When recreating the figures from the DeepCell Kiosk paper, please observe the condiguration guidelines below.
+When recreating the figures from the DeepCell Kiosk paper, please observe the configuration guidelines below.
 If you'd like to see the exact configuration the Van Valen Lab used for benchmarking, feel free to checkout the `benchmarks` branch of the `kiosk-console` repository.

-    - In the DeepCell Kiosk paper, benchmarking data was presented for clusters with maxima of 1, 4, and 8 GPUs.
+* In the DeepCell Kiosk paper, benchmarking data was presented for clusters with maxima of 1, 4, and 8 GPUs.
 Choose the appropriate maximum during DeepCell Kiosk configuration for the benchmarking dataset you would like to recreate
-    - Keep the default values for `MODEL` and `FILE` in the benchmarking YAML file, `conf/helmfile.d/0410.benchmarking.yaml` in the `kiosk-console` repository.
+* Keep the default values for `MODEL` and `FILE` in the benchmarking YAML file, `conf/helmfile.d/0410.benchmarking.yaml` in the `kiosk-console` repository.
-    - Copy the `models/NuclearSegmentation` folder in the Van Valen Lab's [kiosk-benchmarking bucket](https://console.cloud.google.com/storage/browser/kiosk-benchmarking) to the same location in your benchmarking bucket
+* Copy the `models/NuclearSegmentation` folder in the Van Valen Lab's [kiosk-benchmarking bucket](https://console.cloud.google.com/storage/browser/kiosk-benchmarking) to the same location in your benchmarking bucket
-    - Copy the Van Valen Lab's [zip100.zip](https://console.cloud.google.com/storage/browser/_details/kiosk-benchmarking/sample-data/zip100.zip) into the `uploads` folder of your benchmarking bucket.
+* Copy the Van Valen Lab's [zip100.zip](https://console.cloud.google.com/storage/browser/_details/kiosk-benchmarking/sample-data/zip100.zip) into the `uploads` folder of your benchmarking bucket.
 This file consists of 100 microscopy images, which we used as the basis for all the benchmarking runs in the DeepCell Kiosk paper
-    - Benchmarking data was presented in the DeepCell Kiosk paper for 10,000-image, 100,000-image, and 1,000,000-image runs.
+* Benchmarking data was presented in the DeepCell Kiosk paper for 10,000-image, 100,000-image, and 1,000,000-image runs.
 Since `zip100.zip` contains 100 images, set the `COUNT` variable in the benchmarking YAML file to either 100, 1,000, or 10,000

 ## Figure Creation